bwplotka/mimic/docs/best_practice.md

     to take a parameter for this behaviour and have the definition of staging and production set the parameter appropriately.

+* Avoid basing any output or configuration of your applications or infrastructure on your organisational structure ... this will and does change often so don't bake it into your configuration.

 * **DO NOT** put secrets (tokens, private keys, etc.) in your config definition or output (or anywhere else in your code!)